Preparing Land for Planting – 6 Methods

 But once the land is prepared, my recommendation is to not repeat this level of soil disturbance in the future in the same location.

-The key is to not leave the animals in this situation for too long.
+The key is to avoid leaving the animals in this situation for too long.

 Once the land has been prepared for planting, you need to move them to a new area.
 Otherwise, the health and well-being of the animals will suffer.